webplatform/docs/tutorials/creating_basic_navigation_menus/index.md

 == Different types of menu ==

-There are several types of menus you will be called upon to create in HTML, as you work on different web sites.
+There are several types of menus you will be called upon to create in HTML, as you work on different websites.
 Most of these can be created with lists, although sometimes interface restrictions force you to use something different (more on that later).
 The list-based menus you will be likely to create are as follows:

 * In-page navigation: For example a table of contents for a single page, with links pointing to the different sections on the page.
-* Site navigation: A navigation bar for your whole web site (or a subsection of it), with links pointing to different pages on the same site.
+* Site navigation: A navigation bar for your whole website (or a subsection of it), with links pointing to different pages on the same site.
 * Content-contextual navigation: A list of links that point to pages closely related to the subject of the page you’re currently on, either on the same site, or different ones.
-* Sitemaps: Large lists of links that point to all the different pages of a web site, grouped into related sublists to make them easier to make sense of.
+* Sitemaps: Large lists of links that point to all the different pages of a website, grouped into related sublists to make them easier to make sense of.
 * Pagination: Links pointing to other pages that make up further sections or parts of a whole, along with the current page, for example part 1, part 2, and part 3 of an article.

 === In-page navigation (table of contents) ===